Our Love Is Here To Stay II

 Gilbert & Sullivan

-Bunthorne was a biting spoof of the sexually ambiguous aesthetes (Oscar Wilde, etc.) who simultaneously delighted and scandalized Victorian society.
+Bunthorne was a biting spoof of the sexually ambiguous aesthetes (exemplified by Oscar Wilde, etc.) who simultaneously delighted and scandalized Victorian society with their effeminate gestures and passionate devotion to art and beauty.
 This humorous fop appeared on stage in a tight dark velvet suit, with outrageous long hair and a lily clutched in his limp-wristed hand.
 His mincing walk, flailing wrists and simpering expression were instantly recognizable as those of a stereotypical homosexual.
 To placate Victorian sensibilities, G&S made a point of having Bunthorne pursue women, even though he's more feminine than any of his official amorous targets.
 In the carefully worded patter song "Am I Alone And Unobserved," Bunthorne confesses his aesthetic pretensions are a "sham" designed to win public admiration --

 However, when Bunthorne is ultimately spurned by the women who once worshipped him, he clings to the only dependable things in his life -- his affectations and a limp lily.
 Straight or gay, Bunthorne is the most outrageous male character the mainstream musical stage would see until a full century later in La Cage aux Folles (Herman 1983).
 According to The Alyson Almanac (New York: Alyson Publications, 1990), Sullivan "made no secret of his homosexuality," but I must note that in my decades of research, I have not found any evidence to back this extraordinary claim.